Zendro-dev/Zendro-dev.github.io/non-developer_documentation.md

 ### Zendro CLI
 There are two options to download records through Zendro CLI:

 1. If the Zendro instance is installed locally, then user can execute the command in the `graphql-server` folder: `zendro bulk-download -f <filename> -n <modelname>`.
-To configure delimiters (`ARRAY_DELIMITER`, `FIELD_DELIMITER` and `RECORD_DELIMITER`) and record-limit (`RECORD_LIMIT`), set the according environment variables in  `graphql-server/.env`
+To configure delimiters (`ARRAY_DELIMITER`, `FIELD_DELIMITER` and `RECORD_DELIMITER`) and record-limit (`LIMIT_RECORDS`), set the according environment variables in  `graphql-server/.env`

 2. If the Zendro instance is accessible remotely, modify the `zendro/.env.migration` configuration file to map to the remote Zendro instance.
 After that, execute `zendro bulk-create -f <filename> -n <modelname> -r` to download the records to CSV.